TERC: A Transfer Entropy Redundancy Criterion for State Variable Selection in Reinforcement Learning: Proof of Theorem 2

-To carry out this proof we first present Lemma 6, which shows that Algorithm \ref{alg:algorithm} effectively deals with cases of CPMCR between subsets of equal cardinality.
-We then apply this result in conjunction with Theorem 1 and demonstrate that, if Condition 1 holds, the proof follows.
+To carry out this proof we first present Lemma 5, which shows that Algorithm \ref{alg:algorithm} effectively deals with cases of CPMCR between subsets of equal cardinality.
+Using this result alongside Theorem 1, we demonstrate that the proof is valid under Condition 1.

-\textbf{Lemma 6.} \textit{Let $\mathcal{P} \in \mathscr{P}({\mathcal{X}}_{A_2})$, where ${\mathcal{X}}_{A_2}$ is generated using Algorithm \ref{alg:algorithm}.
-The following holds\footnote{In this lemma, we adopt the definition of $\Psi_{\mathcal{P}, \mathcal{P}'}(A|\mathcal{X}) $ provided in Equation \ref{eqn:init_pcr}.}: }
+\textbf{Lemma 5.} \textit{Let $\mathcal{P} \in \mathscr{P}({\mathcal{X}}_{A_1})$, where ${\mathcal{X}}_{A_1}$ is generated using Algorithm \ref{alg:algorithm}.
+The following holds\footnote{In this lemma, we adopt the definition of $\Psi(A|\mathcal{X}) $ provided in Equation \ref{eqn:init_pcr}.}: }

-\textit{Proof.} We prove Lemma 6 by demonstrating that Algorithm \ref{alg:algorithm} is able to resolve cases of CPMCR between subsets with equal cardinality.
+\textit{Proof.} We prove Lemma 5 by demonstrating that Algorithm \ref{alg:algorithm} is able to resolve cases of CPMCR between subsets with equal cardinality.
 We consider two subsets $\mathcal{P}$ and $\mathcal{P}'$ with equal cardinality ($|\mathcal{P}|=|\mathcal{P}'|$) and CPMCR between them ($\Psi_{\mathcal{P},\mathcal{P}'}(A|\mathcal{X})$).
-We can write the set ${\mathcal{X}}$ that contains these subsets as: ${\mathcal{X}} = \{P_1, P'_1, P_2, P'_2...
-P_N, P'_N\} \cup {\mathcal{X}}_{\backslash ( \mathcal{P}, \mathcal{P}')}$, where $P_i \in \mathcal{P}$ and $P'_i \in \mathcal{P}'$.
+We can write the set ${\mathcal{X}}$ that contains these subsets as: ${\mathcal{X}} = \{P_1, P'_1, P_2, P'_2\ldots P_N, P'_N\} \cup {\mathcal{X}}_{\backslash ( \mathcal{P}, \mathcal{P}')}$, where $P_i \in \mathcal{P}$ and $P'_i \in \mathcal{P}'$.
 We can now apply Algorithm \ref{alg:algorithm}: we begin by calculating $\Phi_{P_1; {\mathcal{X}} \rightarrow {A}} = 0$, in accordance with Lemma 1.
 Consequently, $P_1$ gets removed from the set ${\mathcal{X}}$, so we can write ${\mathcal{X}} = {\mathcal{X}}^0_{\backslash P_1}$, where here ${\mathcal{X}}^0$ indicates ${\mathcal{X}}$ prior to any algorithmic operations.
 We now calculate $\Phi_{P'_1; {\mathcal{X}} \rightarrow {A}}$, as we iterate through the set ${\mathcal{X}}$ (${\mathcal{X}}^0_{\backslash P_1}$).
 To understand the result of this calculation, we first point out that the subsets $\mathcal{P}$ and $\mathcal{P}'$ are defined such that their respective elements combine to provide identical information about the actions (see Equation \ref{eqn:elems_pcr_cond}).
 Therefore, for a single element, the following holds:

 Consequently, the following must also be true: